iamyakupkaya/bitbucket-analyze-tool/README.md

 ----- SERVER SIDE -----

 --> please for setup look A Group
---> please for adding a new repo to code look B Group
+--> please for adding a new project and repo to code look B Group

 ** A GROUP